School of Humanities and Sciences

 BioEavan Boland is Irish.
 She has been writer in residence at Trinity College and University College Dublin.
 She was poet in residence at the National Maternity Hospital during its 1994 Centenary.
 She has also been the Hurst Professor at Washington University and Regent's Lecturer at the University of California at Santa Barbara.
 She is on the board of the Irish Arts Council and a member of the Irish Academy of Letters.
 She is on the advisory board of the International Writers Center at Washington University.
 She has published ten volumes of poetry, the most recent being New Collected Poems (2008) and Domestic Violence (2007) and An Origin Like Water: Collected Poems 1967-87 (1996) with W.W.
 Norton.
 She has received the Lannan Award for Poetry and an American Ireland Fund Literary Award.
 She has published two volumes of prose: Object Lessons: The Life of the Woman and the Poet in Our Time and A Journey with Two Maps: Becoming a Woman Poet which won a 2012 PEN Award for creative nonfiction.

-BioWilliam Brewer is the author of I Know Your Kind (Milkweed Editions, 2017), a winner of the 2016 National Poetry Series, and Oxyana, selected for a 2016 Poetry Society of America's Chapbook Fellowship.
-His work has appeared or is forthcoming in American Poetry Review, The Nation, New England Review, The New Yorker, A Public Space, The Sewanee Review, and other journals.
+BioWilliam Brewer's debut novel The Red Arrow was published by Knopf in 2022.
+His book of poems, I Know Your Kind, was a winner of the National Poetry Series.
+His work has appeared in The New Yorker, The Nation, A Public Space, The Sewanee Review, and The Best American Poetry series.
 Formerly a Stegner Fellow, he is currently a Jones Lecturer at Stanford University.